eduardorittner/mtx/README.md

 ### Visual

-- Add line count on the left
+- Add line count on the left (probably not worth it for the hassle right now)
 - Add basic syntax highlighting support

+### Rendering

+- Maybe only render what has been updated(?)